DevCANS/Guided-Project-To-Do-List/1. Building a To-Do List Without Framework/README.md

    - Similar to the `Save` button to save the `todoList` to `localStorage`.
 Create a `Clear` button to remove the `todoList` item in `localStorage`
    - We have stored a timestamp property for every todo item.
 This timestamp is a `number` which is the number of milliseconds elapsed since [`January 1, 1970 00:00:00 UTC`](https://en.wikipedia.org/wiki/Unix_time).
 You need to parse the number and show it with each todo item in this format `HH:MM DD/MM/YYYY`.
    - Create an `Edit` button for each `todoItem` to edit it.
 You can also store a `modified` property in each `todoItem` to store the last modified timestamp and show it in the UI.
 You can use [`window.prompt()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) to get user input.
+   - Show the checked items and unchecked items in separate lists